Rare-earth element: 1940s onwards: Purification

 In the 1940s, Frank Spedding and others in the United States, during the Manhattan Project, developed chemical ion-exchange procedures for separating and purifying rare-earth elements.
 This method was first applied to the actinides for separating plutonium-239 and neptunium from uranium, thorium, actinium, and the other actinides in the materials produced in nuclear reactors.
 Plutonium-239 was very desirable because it is a fissile material.

-2022: Flash heating isolation method
+The missing element 61, Promethium, was produced synthetically in 1945, becoming the last rare earth element to be discovered.
+It does not occur in significant quantities in nature.

-A 2022 study mixed fly ash with carbon black and then sent a 1-second current pulse through the mixture, heating it to 3000 C. The fly ash contains microscopic bits of glass that encapsulate the metals.
-The heat shatters the glass, exposing the rare earths.
-Flash heating also converts phosphates into oxides, which are more soluble and extractable.
-Using hydrochloric acid at concentrations less than 1% of conventional methods, the process extracted twice as much material.
+Between 1985 and 1995 China increased its share in the production of REE from 21% to 60%.
+The causes of this rise are attributed to tax reduction, favourable credits with were further aided by low labour costs and a lack of environmental regulation.

 Etymology

 The term "rare" in "rare-earth" is a misnomer because they are not actually scarce, but rather because they are only found in compounds, not as pure metals, or perhaps because they were considered exotic at the time of their discovery.
 The "earth" part refers to an old term for minerals that dissolve in acids and thus are stable to oxidation.
 They are never found in highly concentrated form, usually being mixed together with one another, or with radioactive elements such as uranium and thorium, and can only be separated from other materials or one another with difficulty.
 This makes them difficult to purify.